 Development is also an important part of the group’s activities, whether through financial disbursement of member’s affiliation fee through bursaries for those wishing to train toward delivery of aquatic skills for the benefit of competitors or involvement in partnership arrangements across the County with particular focus on skills development, facilities and club activity.

-The management team draws on specialist expertise within the group for the benefit of the wider membership in areas such as communication, medical, financial, disability, officials, coaching and partnership working.
+We aim to recruit a balanced, inclusive and skilled management team that reflects the diversity of the community we serve.
+We draw on specialist expertise within the group for the benefit of the wider membership in areas such as communication, medical, financial, disability, officials, coaching and partnership working.

 If you would like to know more about the management of aquatic sport in Somerset or take part in any of the Association’s activities please browse our website or contact: